Contrasting Chicago Atlantic Real Estate Finance (REFI) and Its Competitors

 |2.43

-Chicago Atlantic Real Estate Finance presently has a consensus price target of $21.80, indicating a potential upside of 40.65%.
-As a group, “Real estate investment trusts” companies have a potential upside of 20.74%.
-Given Chicago Atlantic Real Estate Finance’s stronger consensus rating and higher possible upside, equities research analysts clearly believe Chicago Atlantic Real Estate Finance is more favorable than its competitors.
+Chicago Atlantic Real Estate Finance currently has a consensus price target of $21.80, suggesting a potential upside of 38.41%.
+As a group, “Real estate investment trusts” companies have a potential upside of 19.50%.
+Given Chicago Atlantic Real Estate Finance’s stronger consensus rating and higher probable upside, equities research analysts plainly believe Chicago Atlantic Real Estate Finance is more favorable than its rivals.

+This table compares Chicago Atlantic Real Estate Finance and its rivals revenue, earnings per share (EPS) and valuation.

 Profitability

-This table compares Chicago Atlantic Real Estate Finance and its competitors’ net margins, return on equity and return on assets.
+This table compares Chicago Atlantic Real Estate Finance and its rivals’ net margins, return on equity and return on assets.

 |Net Margins